Interested-Deving-1896/Who-is-not-following-back-git/README.md

-# GitHub Follower Manager CLI
+# Who-is-not-following-back - GitHub Follower Manager CLI

 A lightweight command-line tool to manage your GitHub followers and following — intelligently.
 Auto-follow users who are likely to follow back, bulk unfollow those who won't, and keep full control over your network.